jaehyukpark/academic-kickstart/content/home/about.md

-He is currently affiliate in [Complex Networks and Systems Research](http://cnets.indiana.edu/) with minor in [Economics](https://economics.indiana.edu/) His research focus on applying computational methods
-- e.g, network community detection and natural language processing - to build predictive models in the labor market, the cultural market, and opioid epidemics.
+He is currently affiliate in [Complex Networks and Systems Research](http://cnets.indiana.edu/) with minor in [Economics](https://economics.indiana.edu/) His research focus on applying computational methods to build predictive models in the labor market, the cultural market.

 He worked as a research associate at
 [Korea Institute of Science and Technology (KIST)](https://eng.kist.re.kr/kist_eng/main/) after earning his MS in Culture Technology from [KAIST](http://www.kaist.ac.kr/html/en/index.html) in 2012.
 He is a reciepient of
 [LinkedIn Economic Graph Challenge](http://archive.news.indiana.edu/releases/iu/2015/06/iu-linkedin-project.shtml).
+From April 2019, he also has been working as a research scientist intern in [Core Data Science team at *Facebook*](https://research.fb.com/core-data-science/), on the socioeconomic impact of an external economic shock on a local community.